Giving Up Real Life To Travel The World

 I am really not a fan of cliches so I won’t babble on about how travelling makes you discover yourself, or how it’s a metaphorical journey as well as a literal one- everyone knows this.
 But learning how to make yourself happy is kind of important, seeing as you can’t, you know, break up with yourself.

-My Travel Style And What You Can Expect From This Blog
+My Travel Style & What You Can Expect From This Blog

 My travel style is a little flippant- I tend to board a plane and show up at my destination with very little idea of what I’ll end up doing- but I like it that way.

 I don’t do a whole lot of research when I’m travelling somewhere new.
 Instead I’ll talk to the locals when I arrive, or just wander the streets and stumble across incredible things.
 I like just showing up to a place and experiencing it through my own eyes.
-That’s not to say I don’t do any research- I do, but the thing is, I don’t want to do the holiday that everyone does so on this blog you will find a lot of insider tips, secret spots and off the beaten track stories.
+That’s not to say I don’t do any research- I do, but the thing is, I don’t want to do the holiday that everyone does so on this blog you will find a lot of insider tips, secret spots and off the beaten track stories (which usually begin with me getting drunk and agreeing to go on a random adventure).

 I am also a budget traveller.
 I will happily stay in hostels or sleep on couches to save money to spend on amazing experiences.
 Occasionally I treat myself to a bit of luxury, however I feel like I appreciate it more due to my basic living style.
 I will only ever pay good money for an activity if I know it’s going to be an amazing experience.